krohnta/adventofcode/README.md

 I guess I'll pause 2015 for now and wait for 2019 to begin tomorrow morning.

 2019-12-07: Work takes its toll, and while I often got to read the puzzle in the morning, I did not have the time to think about it during the day.
 And in the evenings, there was other stuff to do or I was already too tired to think about anything anymore.
 However, today I wanted to get day 3, part 2 to work (after lots of trial and error during last week's evenings), and it took me almost an hour of fiddling around with my code until I needed to google some Python functionality – and then notice that I have no internet access.
 Enjoy the little things :) And yes, that code is still far from enjoyable.
 I should probably do more list comprehension.

+2019-12-19: Current challenge at work would be to get some basic knowledge in Java (well, wanted to learn object-oriented programming anyway, so there's that), however, all those intcode puzzles were quite demotivating for me because of the abomination I used to solve the first intcode puzzle on day 2.
+Today, I was finally able to refactor day 2 to make it extendable to day 5, part 1, and even though I can see the room for improvement regarding my code, at least, I got another star.
+So currently, I have two things to decide between: basic Java during the next three weeks (so until my vacation ends) and more Python with AoC.
+I tend to focus a bit more on the Java stuff because this would force me to use object-oriented programming which might improve my Python later.
+And the current AoC puzzles are way over my abilities anyway (I do understand the problems but I have no clue how to implement any of the solutions).